-For nearly 30 years Women of the Wall have led the struggle for women’s right to pray at the Western Wall with tallit, tefillin and the Torah at the Western Wall.
+For 30 years Women of the Wall have led the struggle for women’s right to pray at the Western Wall with tallit, tefillin and the Torah at the Western Wall.

 In 1967, the keys to the Western Wall were handed to Orthodox religious governmental authorities, a partition was placed at the site to segregate men and women, and new rules began to be implemented regarding women’s prayer.
 Also in 1967, the Protection of Holy Places Law was voted in.